What is Trap-Neuter-Return (TNR)?

 Trap-Neuter-Return is a proven and humane solution.

-On the other hand, Trap-Neuter-Return programs are a very successful method of decreasing feral cat populations.
-TNR programs succeed at the least cost to the public and provide the best possible life for the cats themselves.
-Therefore, FixNation devotes most of its resources – financial, personnel and material – toward decreasing the number of homeless cats in our community by offering free sterilization services for homeless stray and feral cats at our clinic.
+Trap-Neuter-Return programs are a very successful method of decreasing community cat populations.
+TNR programs tend to be less costly and provide the best possible life for the cats themselves.
+Therefore, FixNation is committed to decreasing the number of homeless cats in our community by sponsoring the cost of sterilization services for homeless cats at select local clinics.

 Providing food, water and shelter for outdoor cats is important, but it’s also equally important to make sure all of the cats in the group or colony are spayed and neutered.
-If not, your small colony of today will soon be a very large colony tomorrow!
-Cat colonies can quickly quadruple in size in a very short period of time, as cats can have two to three litters per year of five to six kittens each.
-And then those kittens can become pregnant at about six months of age…and so the cycle continues.
+If not, a small colony could soon become a very large colony!
+Cat colonies can quickly quadruple in size in a very short period of time, as cats can have two to three litters per year.
+And then those kittens can become pregnant at about four months of age…and so the cycle continues.
 Spaying and neutering the cats will not only stop the breeding cycle, but it will also eliminate problematic behaviors such as howling, fighting and spraying.